acranglesim/homelab/backend_node/mount_storage.md

 ## Copy these manually to mount the usb attached storage
+1. Format the storage device to ext4
-1. Find the UUID of the storage device
+2. Find the UUID of the storage device
     1. `blkid`
-2. Grab uuid
+3. Grab uuid
     1. Edit /etc/fstab
     2. `nano /etc/fstab`
     3. Append mount command